 About Healthy Communities News

-Each month, Healthy Communities News brings you an on-the-ground view of communities across the country and their local leaders, visionaries and volunteers.
-We’ll take an honest look at the problems they face and the innovative solutions they’ve found to address them — and we’ll spread their good ideas to other places with the same challenges.
+Each month, Healthy Communities News brings you an inside view of a different community-based health initiative — an honest look at the challenges communities face and the outstanding solutions they’ve found to address them.
 Subscribe and listen to us on all major podcast platforms, including Apple Podcasts, Google Podcasts, or Spotify.